siliconflow/BizyAir/docs/docs/ai-assistants/introduce.md

 ## ☁️BizyAir Joy Caption

-The ☁️BizyAir Joy Caption node is a powerful tool designed to automatically generate descriptive captions for images.
-Thanks to https://huggingface.co/spaces/fancyfeast/joy-caption-pre-alpha.
+The ☁️BizyAir Joy Caption node is a powerful tool designed to automatically generate descriptive captions for images, thanks to https://huggingface.co/spaces/fancyfeast/joy-caption-pre-alpha.